ucbds-infra/otter-grader/docs/workflow/otter_generate/config_files.md

 The tests that are used by the Gradescope autograder are the same as those used in other uses of Otter, but there is one important field that is relevant to Gradescope that is not pertinent to any other uses.

-As noted in the second bullet [here](../test_files/ok_format.html#caveats), the `"hidden"` key of each test case indicates the visibility of that specific test case.
+As noted in the second bullet [here](../../test_files/ok_format.html#caveats), the `"hidden"` key of each test case indicates the visibility of that specific test case.
 If a student passes all tests, they are shown a successful check.
 If they pass all public tests but fail hidden tests, they are shown a successful check but a second output is shown below that for instructors only, showing the output of the failed test.
 If students fail a public test, students are shown the output of the failed test and there is no second box.

-For more information on how tests are displayed to students, see [the next section](gs_results.md).
+For more information on how tests are displayed to students, see [Grading on Gradescope](../executing_submissions/gradescope.md).

 ## Using the Command Line Generator